- Your company’s reputation is arguably its most valuable asset.

 Source: Weber Shandwick

 Reputation is built around perception.
 It’s important to think through the ways that consumers view your company or brand.
-Knowing how your brand is perceived by the public can be a very powerful thing.
+Knowing how your brand is perceived by the public can go a long way to prevent reputational harm.

 - Professional opportunities

 - An increase in qualified applicants for open positions

 But what about when things go wrong?
 It is entirely possible that, despite all your best efforts, your business reputation might take a hit or two along the way.
 How can you protect your reputation?
 Can your corporate reputation be insured?

 While it is impossible to control every aspect of public perception, there are a few things you can do to protect your business against reputation damage.
 Let’s take a look at a few of these options below.